 - team working skills to work with other social care and health professionals such as social workers and housing officers.

-To practice as a social worker you’ll need a degree in social work that’s been approved by the Health and Care Professions Council (HCPC), and be registered with the HCPC.
+To practice as a social worker you’ll need a degree in social work that’s been approved by Social Work England, and be registered with Social Work England.

 Each University has different entry requirements for social work degrees but you’re likely to need three A-Levels or equivalent level 3 qualifications, and five supporting GCSE’s including English, maths and science.
 Some Universities might accept other qualifications such as a BTEC, HND, NVQ or health and social care access course.
 It’s also really important that you have the right values and behaviours to work in social care.